cdungca/document-classifier/README.md

 |Macro Avg|0.80|0.81|0.81|52|
 |Weighted Avg|0.81|0.81|0.81|52|

-The model has the highest accuracy of **89%** when predicting documents categorized as Travel.
+The model has the highest precision of **89%** when predicting documents categorized as Travel.
 The classes in our dataset are relatively balanced since macro and weighted average are almost the same.